TomUszyn/PFDA-project/README.md

    - **Rule**: Use clear and visually appealing plots to communicate findings effectively.
    - **Strategy**:
-     - Create interactive visualisations to allow dynamic exploration of trends (e.g., with dropdown menus for selecting currencies).
+     - Create clear, nice visualisations.
      - Label axes, add titles, and use consistent colour schemes for clarity.

 2. **Documentation**